thanhtrongphan/FinShark/README.md

-# API for Portfolio Management
+# API for Stock Management

 ## Overview
 This project is a .NET Core Web API designed to manage user portfolios, including stocks and comments.
 The API provides endpoints for user authentication, portfolio management, and stock information retrieval.